 Everywhere you go in Portugal, you’ll find a certain iconic local liqueur.
 Your trip isn’t complete until you’ve tried it—but what is ginjinha, and why is it so special?

 Ginjinha is a Portuguese liqueur made from sour cherries.
 It’s dark red in color and is served in small shot glasses or edible chocolate cups.
-It can be found at roadside stands and restaurants from Porto to the Algarve and everywhere in between, and is an essential experience that every visitor should have.
+It can be found at roadside stands and restaurants from Porto to the Algarve and everywhere in between, and is a must-try food for any visitor to Portugal.

 If you pay close attention, you’ll notice that these two words are often used interchangeably.
 So what’s the deal?
 Are they actually different?

-Most people either love ginjinha or hate it as soon as they try it.
+Most people either love or hate ginjinha as soon as they try it.
 I fall firmly into the first camp, and I’ll tell you why.

 First things first: it’s not a shot.
 Just because it’s served in a shot glass, that doesn’t mean you need to toss it back like tequila.
 It’s best to sip it slowly, savor the taste, and enjoy it.

-Finally, the eternal question: com ou sem elas?
+Finally, the big question: com ou sem elas?
 Literally, this means “with or without them?”
-And refers to the sour cherries themselves, which can usually be found bobbing at the bottom of the bottle.
-For the full experience, always go for com (with).
+It refers to the sour cherries themselves, which can usually be found bobbing in the bottle.
+For the full experience, always go for com elas (with them).
 The cherries are soft and strikingly sour—just watch out for the pit!

 Join us on a food tour in Lisbon to try some of the city's most authentic ginjinha!

-I first tried ginjinha at a local festival in Ferrel (just north of Lisbon), where I bought it from a street vendor.
+I first tried ginjinha at a local festival in Ferrel (a small village in central Portugal), where I bought it from a street vendor.
 I was immediately hooked.
 Since then I’ve had it in Lisbon, on the streets of Óbidos, at countless restaurants, and even straight from the bottle.

 Above all, the best thing about ginjinha is that it so clearly and lovingly represents its place of origin.
 It’s an undeniable symbol of Portuguese culture, and a local product that brings together people of every origin and age (18 and over, of course).